Questrom School of Business-GRAD

 QST OM 855

-Grad Prereq: (QST OM 725 or QST OM 726).
+Graduate Prerequisites: QST OM725 or OM726 - Grad Prereq: (QST OM 725 or QST OM 726).
 Projects are increasingly the way that work gets done in companies of all types and sizes.
 In this course, students learn the strategic dimensions of project management, including critical aspects of project selection, definition, planning, execution, and monitoring.
 Concepts and approaches for dealing with complexity, uncertainty, vague mandates, temporary staff, partners, stakeholders, dynamic risk, and time-critical deadlines are emphasized.
 Cases and readings cover a wide range of industry and organizational contexts.
 The course requires that students apply these topics and considerations to a real project of their choice either by analysis of publicly available information or direct field study.
 3 cr.
-Tuition: $5724
+Tuition: $6549

 Emerging Issues in Business and Law

-Introduces graduate business students to fundamentals of legal analysis by focusing on timely legal problems of particular interest to business.
-Students develop familiarity with substantive legal principles and leave the course with the ability to recognize legal issues, discuss them intelligently, and understand why the lawyers seem incapable of giving a simple answer.
-The course uses lectures to provide a common foundation of knowledge.
-It is primarily discussion based, using a question and answer format to engage students in the process of legal analysis.
-3 cr.
-Tuition: $5724
+Most people work in regulated industries, where our employer's business is subject to specific laws and regulations.
+How can you better assess risk in your everyday decision making given these laws and regulations' Emerging Issues in Business Law introduces graduate business students to fundamentals of legal analysis by focusing on timely legal problems of particular interest to business.
+Students develop familiarity with substantive legal principles, identify and assess management decisions, and discuss courses of action.
+The course is primarily discussion based, using question and answer format to engage students in the process of legal analysis and smart management decision-making.
+1.5 cr.
+Tuition: $3274.5

 Data Analysis for Managerial Decision-Making